AndreaPareti/HidraSim/README.md

    ```

 ### Change prototype geometry and TB setup
+The file HidraSimGeoPar.hh contains all the geometry parameters of the prototype to simulate and ancillary detectors.
-It is possible to include or remove ancillary detectors (preshower, leakage counters and tail catcher) by setting true the boolean variables, located at the start of HidraSimGeoPar.hh
+It is possible to include or remove ancillary detectors (preshower, leakage counters and tail catcher) by setting true the boolean variables.
 In the same file the prototype geometrical parameters can be changed as desired.
-TB21, TB24, HiDRa original design and others are available.
+TB21, TB24, HiDRa original design and (current) final design, as well as others are available.
+Remember to recompile once the desired geometry is set.

 Note that an additional "truth" cylindrical leakage counter, that also includes a back plug, can be added while being turned off in default simulation.
 Tracks entering these volumes are killed and their truth energy is collected for more detailed leakage studies.